ErikvdrK/TSP-Deep-Learning/README.md

 # Future plans
 For now, this repository is simply a dump of all code that was used for my thesis.
-Over the following weeks this repository will be updgraded to a more ready-to-use version with clear instructions.
+Over the following months this repository will be updgraded to a more ready-to-use version with clear instructions.